Who we are

 The information is shared with the Licensing department, councillors who will sit on the Panel, the panel clerk and legal adviser to the panel.
 Agenda paperwork is held on the council’s agenda management system, externally hosted by Modern Mindset Ltd. In addition, personal data collected for personal licenses for the supply of alcohol may be shared with central government as part of the National Fraud Initiative.

 Participants in a virtual meeting will be either filmed or audio recorded dependent on how they choose to access the meeting.
 The recording is stored on the council’s YouTube webpage.

 How long we store your information

-The video recording of the meeting will be stored on the council’s YouTube page permanently as a historical record.
+The video recording of the meeting will be stored on the council’s YouTube page for a period of two years.

 Does your service utilise automated decision making? – No